 - Increased FinTech competition.

 Digital disruption is present in banking, as it is in other businesses.
-Banks are no longer merely competing with traditional local competitors due to the rising usage of the Internet to purchase financial services.
-Instead, privately held FinTech has been pioneering the market for digital payments in India and propelling the country’s rapid growth and expansion of financial inclusion.
-Many of the latest FinTech startups, mobile-only “neo-banks,” are also emerging as a threat to the traditional banks.
+Banks are no longer merely competing with traditional local competitors due to the rising usage of the Internet to purchase financial services, but they are also facing increasing competition from privately held FinTech companies that specialize in custom software for banks.

 Paytm, BharatPe, Razorpay, Akudo are FinTech solutions that offer the same financial services with lower fees and better choices than traditional banks.
 In addition, neobanks for teenagers have created avenues to explore banking for teens and the Millenials and offered financial services, parallelly enhancing their financial game by interesting content on money management and leading to improved financial literacy.